GeekyAnts/NativeBase/README.md

 The order is important because Expo can mix in the location of vector icons to the existing font loader.Now restart your project and you should be able to load fonts!

 ## 6. Components

+NativeBase 3.0 is a rich component library with nearly 40 components.

 - [**Layout**](https://docs.nativebase.io/box)
 - [**Forms**](https://docs.nativebase.io/button)